terryyin/rubygem_digger/notebook/Paper.md

 JavaScript npm (Wittern et al. 2016) and many other package management systems for open source software.

-In my processed data, I use the "age" until a software component becoming 'abandoned' or still 'maintainable' as a feature.
-Perhaps later research can make the age the label, which indicate how far the state of the observed code base is away from being abandoned.
+In my processed data, I use the "age" until a software component became "abandoned" or still "maintainable" as a feature.
+Perhaps future research can use the age as indicator for how far the state of the observed code base is away from being abandoned.

 share the json file